-With that pleasant moment acknowledged and absorbed, we continued our search for old and interesting things.
+With that pleasant movie moment acknowledged and absorbed, we continued our search for old and interesting things.
 The variation of items was impressive: tiny delicate objects, large imposing ones, art and sculpture, furniture and animals – as much as your eyes and imagination could ask for.

-My wife rediscovered her childhood love for croquet when she saw a vintage set in a window display, and I imagined the joy on the little French boy’s face when he first received the old go-cart adorning the roof of vendor’s stall:
+My wife rediscovered her childhood love for croquet when she saw a vintage set in a window display, and I imagined the joy on the little French boy’s face when he first received the old go-cart atop the roof of vendor’s stall:

 In this market you could furnish yourself with the necessary parts for whatever project you had in mind, whether it be a Gothic facade for your apartment…

 …or a classical sculpture garden (complete with urinating cherub fountain).